hyrodium/BasicBSpline.jl/docs/src/interpolations.md

 # Interpolations

-Currently, BasicBSpline.jl doesn't have APIs for interpolations, but it is not hard to implement the basic interpolation algorithms.
+Currently, BasicBSpline.jl doesn't have APIs for interpolations, but it is not hard to implement some basic interpolation algorithms with this package.

 ```@setup interpolation
 using BasicBSpline